madkins23/go-slog/README.md

 It is just as feature-compliant and much faster, now in the group of "fastest" handlers (`slog/JSONHandler`, `phsym/zeroslog`, and `chanchal/zaphandler`, though only the first of these is feature-complete).

+Profiling of the verification and benchmark code shows almost all CPU cycles used for formatting various data items into `[]byte` buffers.
+It is possible that the `slog/JSONHandler` and `madkins/flash` handlers have reached something like the theoretical speed limit for fully functional `slog` handlers.

-At this point `flash` may be as usable as `slog.JSONHandler`, though the latter may be a smarter choice.
+At this point `flash` may be as usable as `slog.JSONHandler`, though the latter may be a smarter choice as it is supported by the core Go team.

 ### `trace` Handler